-Dash Cam Vid Shows Officer Telling Woman: “We Only Kill Black People, Remember?”
+Video Of Georgia Cop Saying "We Only Kill Black People" Is Incredibly Disturbing

 The broadcast prompted the Cobb County police department to place Lt.
 Abbott on administrative duty.
 Meanwhile, the department has begun an internal investigation related to the footage.

-Cobb County police Chief Mike Register — whose hiring as police chief came after the incident in question occured — told WSB-TV,
+Cobb County Police Chief Mike Register -- whose hiring as police chief came after the incident in question occurred -- told WSB-TV,

-No matter what context it was said, it shouldn't have been said.

 "Context," however, is exactly what Lt.
 Abbott's legal representative highlighted in a statement provided to WSB-TV.